-As can be seen by the table above, total assets in FY 2010 were \$3,918,631, a decrease from 2009 of \$82,312.
-This is attributed to the use of restricted donations from prior years and from investments for approved multi-year projects as well as a decrease in inventory as the gift shop divested itself of inventory more than 3 years old.
+As can be seen by the table above, total assets in FY 2011 were \$4,026,572, an increase from 2010 of \$107,941.
+This is attributed to an increase in restricted donations, improved return on investments, as well as a decrease in inventory as the gift shop divested itself of inventory more than 3 years old.
 The Museum showed a decrease of liabilities due to continued pay down of the city loan.
-The change in net assets is directly attributable to the use of prior years' restricted income for long-range projects.
+The change in net assets is directly attributable to investments and a decrease in use of restricted income for long-range projects.

 The Museum adopts an operating income and expenses budget to assist in planning and forecasting finances for the fiscal year.
 The budget is approved by the Board of Trustees and is in effect for the entire fiscal year.
+The budget may be amended by the Board if events warrant.
 Management uses the budget as a tool to control and direct income and expenses.
-Income held steady, but was under budget.
-This came mainly from a decrease in interest and investment income and unrealized exhibit income.
-The table on the following page shows the major sources of income and expenses for fiscal year 2009-2010.
+Income increased over the previous year.
+This came mainly from an increase in admissions, memberships, rental income, and gift shop sales.
+Although Flying High income was down, the addition of other fundraising events helped to hold that source of income steady.
+The table on the following page shows the major sources of income and expenses for fiscal year 2010-2011.
 This budget explanation excludes depreciation, in-kind donations/expenditures such as advertising and professional discounts, and unrealized income/losses from investments.